ravibhim/getting-started-ruby/README.md

 This application uses the default [Ruby container](https://registry.hub.docker.com/u/library/ruby/) from the Docker Hub

-Note: this sample application only runs on the Ewok stack on wercker
+Note: this sample application only runs on the Ewok stack on wercker.